 The social conditioning as adults for men and women are very different.
 From early adulthood male self-esteem is built around adequacy of performance, and female self-esteem is often built around adequacy of relationships.

-● Women let their social & familial relationships set the agenda.
+● Women let their social and familial relationships set the agenda.
 Social self-sacrifice in relationships is how most women enter stress.

 ● Men let rivalry and employments set the agenda.
 Achieving a winning performance at all costs is how most men enter stress.

 The other big difference is how men and women have been taught to process failure from childhood.
 Studies show that the psychological experience of bouncing back from failure isn’t universal: young girls, in particular, struggle more to recover from failures than their male counterparts.
-In a study fifth-grade students are given a deliberately confusing task, but girls were the most deterred by the experience, and the girls with the highest IQs had the hardest time!
+In a study, fifth-grade students were given a deliberately confusing task.
+Girls were the most deterred by the experience, and the girls with the highest IQs had the hardest time!

 When young boys struggle to pay attention and follow directions early in life, they are told to put more effort or try harder.
 This translates into beliefs that poor performances can be overcome and don’t reflect inherent, irreversible flaws.
 Boys tend to attribute failure to controllable circumstances.

-On the other hand young girls who are better able to follow instructions are often praised for being ‘good’ ‘ or ‘clever’.
+On the other hand, young girls who are better able to follow instructions are often praised for being ‘good’ or ‘clever’.
 This implies that traits like smartness, cleverness, and goodness are qualities you either have or you don’t.
-So when girls make mistakes they interpret this as a sign as lack of ability.
+So when girls make mistakes they interpret this as a sign of lack of ability.
 If they don’t initially succeed they prematurely conclude that they don’t have what it takes to succeed in a particular arena, and give up way too soon.

-In observational studies girls are more likely to give up in the face of a stressful academic situation and this is directly connected to the stereotype that girls are ‘bad’ at math and science — and is linked to under performance in science, technology, engineering and mathematics (STEM).
+In observational studies, girls are more likely to give up in the face of a stressful academic situation and this is directly connected to the stereotype that girls are ‘bad’ at math and science — this is linked to underperformance in science, technology, engineering and mathematics (STEM).
 When girls buy into the stereotype that they’re bad at math, they don’t see this as a correctable issue.
 Instead, it confirms (wrongly) that they simply have less ability.

 Stress can have devastating effects on our wellbeing and quality of life and have detrimental effect on our mental health.
 While we need to investigate more on how societal pressure, biology and other factors lead to differences in each gender’s experience of stress, we should be careful not to create another gender stereotype.
 Understanding how we are genetically and socially programmed to handle stress and failure can be a good starting point to avoid a life where migraines, frustration and depression are the order of the day.